Beam

 For our design, we kept the interface modern and sleek to reflect the future-forward nature of the product.
 Colours were mostly limited to mustard yellow (to reflect solar energy) and greyscale tones.

-Technology can enable sustainable living.
+Design can enable sustainable living.

 © NT 2025